Pete Hegseth out as Secretary of Defense?

 ## Contract Snapshot

-This market resolves to "Yes" if Pete Hegseth formally and permanently vacates his role as Secretary of Defense with an actual departure date before September 1, 2026.
-It resolves to "No" if he remains in the role through August 31, 2026, or if the role ceases to exist without a plausible successor.
-If he dies while holding the role, contracts may resolve to the last fair price at the discretion of the Exchange.
+The market resolves to "Yes" if Pete Hegseth formally vacates the role of Secretary of Defense due to resignation, retirement, removal, or other cessation of holding the position before September 1, 2026.
+Conversely, it resolves to "No" if he remains in the role through August 31, 2026, or if the role ceases to exist without a plausible successor.
+Special conditions include potential resolution at the last fair price if he dies in office, and the contract may settle on the initial departure if he vacates and then re-occupies the role; temporary leaves, suspensions, or recusals do not constitute leaving the role.

 ## Market Discussion